practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

 Convolution is like cross-correlation
 =====================================

-Last, we are now ready to show something slightly odd that arises from the way that convolution works.
+We are now ready to show something slightly odd that arises from the way that convolution works.

 Consider index $i$ in the input (neural) vector.
 Let's say $i = 25$.
 We want to get value index $i$ in the output (hemodynamic vector).
 What do we need to do?